 by Scott Pape

 This is one of the all-time, best-selling financial books in Australia.
 And with good reason.
 Scott reassures us that whatever our age and or the state of our finances, we all have the power to take control of our cash.
 It is the simple down-to-earth relatability of this book that makes it so damn popular.
 Especially with his ‘date night’ conclusions at the end of each chapter, encouraging us to get out and enjoy life (and champagne or a decent steak WITH dessert) as your financial issues start to fall into place.
 The Barefoot Investor claims to be the ‘the only money guide you’ll ever need’ and that could be right.
 The best bit is, there are no confusing calculations, head-spinning spreadsheets or ball-breaking budgets.
 Just step-by-step formulas and real-life examples that make you feel like Scott himself is by your side as you follow them.
+This is No.1 for our personal finance book recommendation.

 Recommended for: People who need simple, understandable advice in all financials areas from daily money management, teaching our kids, learning to save and making the right investments for the future.
 Particularly good for those with a short attention span, who want to enjoy the read while they learn.